eilandert/dockerized/apache-phpfpm/README.md

 - use CACHE=yes to enable apache caching
 - use TZ=Europe/Amsterdam (for example) to set timezone
 - variables A2ENMOD A2DISMOD A2ENCONF A2DISCONF (changes are persistent if you mount /etc/apache2)
-- use MODE=FPM for using php-fpm (default)
 - use MODE=MOD for using mod_php instead of php-fpm.
 Apache2 will be set to mpm_prefork.
-- use MODE=MULTI to enable running multiple php-fpm versions.
-You'll need to pull the multi-tag docker
-- in multimode set PHP56=YES PHP72=YES PHP74=YES PHP80=YES to enable specific versions.
+- in multimode (tag :multi) set PHP56=YES PHP72=YES PHP74=YES PHP80=YES to enable specific versions.
-- in multimode you have to create the handler per vhost manually, examples in apache2/conf-available/php\*-fpm.conf
+- in multimode (tag: multi) you have to create the handler per vhost manually, examples in apache2/conf-available/php\*-fpm.conf

 See [docker-compose.yml](https://github.com/eilandert/dockerized/blob/master/apache-phpfpm/docker-compose.yml) for examples.